rsdoiel/antenna/archives/2025/snapshots_2025.18.md

 ---

-## Interrupt is a handheld Linux PC and wireless hacking tool (Crowdfunding a Raspberry Pi-powered Flipper Zero alternative with a QWERTY keyboard)
+## This handheld Linux PC is made for wireless hacking (Crowdfunding a Raspberry Pi-powered Flipper Zero alternative with a QWERTY keyboard)

 date: 2025-05-07, from: Liliputing

 <p>The Interrupt is a handheld computer with a QWERTY keyboard for thumb typing, a 3.5 inch IPS LCD color display, and a Kali Linux-based operating system.
 But while you can use it as a general purpose device, it&#8217;s really designed as a sort of Flipper Zero-like system for tinkering with nearby wireless devices.
 In addition to WiFi [&#8230;]</p>
-<p>The post <a href="https://liliputing.com/interrupt-is-a-handheld-linux-pc-and-wireless-hacking-tool-crowdfunding-a-raspberry-pi-powered-flipper-zero-alternative-with-a-qwerty-keyboard/">Interrupt is a handheld Linux PC and wireless hacking tool (Crowdfunding a Raspberry Pi-powered Flipper Zero alternative with a QWERTY keyboard)</a> appeared first on <a href="https://liliputing.com">Liliputing</a>.</p>
+<p>The post <a href="https://liliputing.com/interrupt-is-a-handheld-linux-pc-and-wireless-hacking-tool-crowdfunding-a-raspberry-pi-powered-flipper-zero-alternative-with-a-qwerty-keyboard/">This handheld Linux PC is made for wireless hacking (Crowdfunding a Raspberry Pi-powered Flipper Zero alternative with a QWERTY keyboard)</a> appeared first on <a href="https://liliputing.com">Liliputing</a>.</p>

 <br><video crossorigin="anonymous" controls="controls" width="250">